Sherell “Rell’’ Chillik

 Photo by Jordan Tiberio

-Sherell Chillik was born in 1993 in Detroit, Michigan.
-She currently lives and works in Flint, Michigan.
-She received her BFA, in painting, at the College For Creative Studies in 2018.
-She’s participated in the AICAD Residency in Dumbo, Brooklyn, New York, the Rogers Art Loft Residency in Las Vegas, Nevada, Ox-Bow School of Art and Residency in Saugatuck MI, and the Anderson Ranch Art Center in Snowmass Village, CO.
-She teaches public art classes for students with disabilities through Michigan Arts Access.
-Her most recent shows include “Atmosphere” at D’Art Gallery in Denver CO, “Art for the Heart and Soul” at the Overlook Hospital Art Auxiliary in Summit, NJ, and “Black Life Ordinary” at the Rotunda Gallery in Las Vegas, NV.
+Sherell Chillik was born in 1993 in Detroit, MI.
+She currently lives and works in Flint, MI.
+She received her BFA in painting at the College for Creative Studies in 2018.
+Her most recent artist residency programs include the Ox-Bow School of Art and Residency in Saugatuck, MI, and Anderson Ranch Art Center in Snowmass Village, CO.
+She taught collage and painting classes for students with disabilities through Michigan Arts Access Teaching Artist Residency in 2023.
+Her most recent shows include the “95th MI Contemporary Art Exhibition” at Muskegon Museum of Art in Muskegon, MI, "Black Creativity Juried Art Exhibition" at Griffin Science Museum of Science and Industry in Chicago, IL, and the "Carroll Harris Simms National Black Art Competition and Exhibition" at the African American Museum in Dallas TX.